aibasel/downward/BUILD.md

 #### Installing SoPlex on Linux/macOS

 **Important:**  The GNU Multiple Precision library (GMP) is critical for the performance of SoPlex but the build does not complain if it is not present.
-Make sure that the build uses the library (check the output of cmake for `Found GMP`).
+Make sure that the build uses the library (check the output of CMake for `Found GMP`).

-As of SoPlex 6.0.4, the release does not support C++-20, so we build  from the tip of the [Github main branch](https://github.com/scipopt/soplex) (adapt the path if you install another version or want to use another location):
+As of SoPlex 6.0.4, the release does not support C++-20, so we build  from the tip of the [GitHub main branch](https://github.com/scipopt/soplex) (adapt the path if you install a different version or want to use a different location):
 ```bash
 sudo apt install libgmp3-dev
 git clone https://github.com/scipopt/soplex.git